MA Rural Development: Admissions 2025, Colleges, Syllabus, Careers

 • It’s also a good fit for aspiring researchers or consultants focused on rural policy, planning, and sustainable development.

-• If you want to bring a real change at the grassroots level, this course is perfect for you.
+• If you want to bring real change at the grassroots level, this course is perfect for you.

-MA Rural Development Eligibility Criteria
+MA in Rural Development Eligibility Criteria

 Given below are the detailed MA in Rural Development eligibility criteria.
 Candidates must meet the eligibility criteria in order to pursue the course: